 There are other approaches to counselling including CBT, TA and integrative counselling.
 You can find out about all of these on the BACP website.

-I am currently training as a therapeutic supervisor and am able to offer reduced cost supervision to other counsellors.
+I am also a newly qualified therapeutic supervisor and am able to offer supervision to other counsellors and to people working in the helping professions whose work is emotionally demanding.

 When I was growing up I lived in various different countries and I got used to being on the edge of different groups – having to work out for myself what it means to belong and how to cope with living on the margins.
 I recognise that this isn’t always easy and that our sense of our own identity can change and develop over time.
 I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I work with many people who are exploring these issues for themselves.